 Alicante is a port city on the Eastern coast of Spain in the Catalonia region.
 This program offers a wide variety of courses in art history, economics, Hispanic studies, history, international business, and political science, with a focus on Spanish language and culture.The program begins with a 3-week intensive language study, complemented with an orientation to social, cultural, and academic issues in Spain.
 You will take 4 classes: two Spanish language courses and two area studies courses (in English).
 You may substitute one or two regular university business classes in English for the area studies courses, if desired.
 Information about the range of courses on this program can be found at the CIEE website.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
-Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
+Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
+These courses will not be credited at Penn State.
 Students must register for a minimum of 17 credits/25.5 Quarter Hours per semester; the maximum credits a student can take in a semester is 19 credits/28.5 Quarter Hours.
 1 Quarter Hour = 0.3 PSU credit.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIEE Alicante Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies webpage.

 Successful applicants will satisfy the pre-requisites established by the program.

 This program is only available to regularly enrolled Penn State undergraduate students.

 Sophomore class standing or higher at time of study